 I received my MA and PhD in Classics from Ohio State University, as well as two undergraduate degrees in Classics and business management from the University of Massachusetts, Amherst.
-At KU, I teach Greek and Latin at all levels and courses in Greek literature and civilization.
-My research interests are diverse and interdisciplinary, seeking to analyze the ancient world within a variety of frameworks: Greek drama, mythology, linguistics, and humor.
-I am currently writing a monograph, Paracomedy: Appropriations of Comedy in Greek Drama, on the practice of paracomedy – how Greek tragedians incorporated elements from Greek comedy into their plays.
+My research and teaching interests are diverse and interdisciplinary, seeking to analyze the ancient world within a variety of frameworks: Greek drama, mythology, magic, witchcraft, linguistics, humor, and horror.

 I teach a wide variety of courses at KU in Greek language and literature.
-Most recently, I developed new undergraduate courses on Ancient Epic Tales and Ethics in Greek Tragedy and graduate seminars on Aristophanes and Euripides.
+Most recently, I developed new undergraduate courses on Ancient Epic Tales, Ethics in Greek Tragedy, and Ancient Magic and Witches, and graduate seminars on Aristophanes and Euripides.
 In my teaching, I endeavor to create an engaging and collaborative learning environment.

 - Greek Language and Literature